- 13 municipalities

 Veterinary services include health checks, diagnoses and treatment of illnesses, as well as the issuing of veterinary certificates.
 The services also include ensuring the health and welfare of animals, preventive health care and putting an animal down when it is necessary.

 Municipalities often provide veterinary services in cooperation with neighbouring municipalities.
-Basic veterinary services are available in municipalities during office hours, and urgent services are provided round the clock.
+Basic veterinary services are available on weekdays during office hours and as urgent veterinary assistance with all domestic animals around the clock.
 These services are mainly intended for farm animals.
 A municipality may have its own veterinarians or it may make a service agreement with a private veterinary service.